joshfire/woodman/README.md

 ## Woodman configuration

 In the absence of a proper configuration, calls to trace functions will not produce anything.
 To actually start logging something somewhere, you need to specify **what**, **how** and **where** to log events.
-This is all done through the configuration of Woodman, defined in declarative JavaScript object that can be serialized as JSON.
-You will typically load le configuration object once and for all when your application is started with code such as:
+This is all done through the configuration of Woodman, defined in a declarative JavaScript object that can be serialized as JSON.
+You will typically load the configuration object once and for all when your application is started with code such as:

 ```javascript
 // Initialize Woodman configuration